+Each of the successful bidders is a distinct business entity consisting of a consortium of practices within the particular region, and will allocate testing work through a network of eligible veterinary businesses.
 The contracts have been awarded for a three year period, with the option to extend up to a further two years.

-APHA is not yet in a position to award contracts for the five regions in England.
-An unsuccessful tenderer has issued legal proceedings in respect of the English lots and this matter is currently being addressed.
-This matter remains commercially confidential.
-Further information on the award of contracts in England will be provided shortly.
-Farmers and livestock keepers in Wales will continue to be responsible for ensuring that TB testing is completed on time but in future will need to contact their regional Delivery Partner to make the arrangements.
+Farmers and livestock keepers will continue to be responsible for ensuring that TB testing is completed on time but in future will need to contact their regional Delivery Partner to make the arrangements.
 Delivery Partners will then be responsible for allocating the actual testing activity through their network of practices, and for assuring the quality of the work performed.